 Companies House is a government-run organisation that incorporates and dissolves limited companies.
-It registers basic company and director information and makes it available to the public through Companies House WebCHeck, amongst other services.
+It registers basic company and director information and creates a public record on Companies House WebCHeck, amongst other online services.
 Millions of professionals use this register of companies and the financial, structural and event-based data held to inform business decisions on a daily basis.

 Companies House data is incredibly valuable, but the framework it sits within can be difficult to use.
 Critically, Companies House is lacking in vital functionality, with a very limited search tool and almost all data stored within images.
 This means the task of extracting data is often inefficient and frustrating.

-Through our platform, we provide greater searchability and transparency of all the data on Companies House.
-We also provide more detailed data on over 30,000 of the UK’s most exciting, high-growth companies, drawing on thousands of sources to build in-depth company profiles for each.
+Through the Beauhurst platform, we provide greater searchability and transparency of all the data on Companies House.
+We also provide more detailed data on over 32,000 of the UK’s most exciting, high-growth companies, drawing on thousands of sources to build in-depth company profiles for each.
 This means you can quickly research known companies, identify lists of companies without knowing about them first, and be alerted to key changes easily.

 As such, we’re very familiar with the inner workings of Companies House, its functionality and all the varieties of data you can access.
 In this article, we’ll answer some common questions of anyone traversing the site, the types of data you can find and the best ways to get to them, highlighting some of the strengths and weaknesses as we go.
 Where there are limitations to the services Companies House provides, we’ll outline the solutions that Beauhurst offers.